Thigh Pain

 If thigh pain keeps coming back, changes your walking or running, or comes with numbness, tingling, or weakness, book an assessment.
 A physiotherapist can help work out whether the source is local, hip-related, or referred from the back.

-Once the likely source is clear, your plan can focus on load changes, strength work, mobility, and return-to-activity steps.
+Once the likely source is clear, your plan can focus on load changes, strength work, mobility, and a safe return to activity.

 Thigh Products